SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="classify"></a>
 # **classify**
-> ClassificationResult classify(body, deploymentName, modelName)
+> ClassificationResult classify(body, deploymentName, versionName, modelName)

 Use the deployed model to classify the input